Securities lending arrangements of the ECB

 The arrangements are aimed at primary dealers of euro area sovereign bonds and at other institutions with market-making commitments, provided that they fulfil all the legal requirements for the given securities lending activities.
 This involves, in particular, the signing of the relevant contractual documentation with the securities lending agent, Deutsche Bank AG, subject to approval by the ECB.

-The transactions can take place against securities or, as of 15 December 2016, also against cash as collateral.
+The transactions can take place against other securities or cash as collateral.
 Borrowers must propose eligible collateral that they intend to offer against the security they wish to borrow.
 The acceptable collateral consists of the full range of PSPP-eligible securities and cash denominated in euro.
 Moreover, securities with a remaining maturity of less than one year which are excluded from the PSPP purchases but fulfil all other PSPP requirements for eligibility under the PSPP are also eligible.

-Under both options (i.e. lending against securities and lending against cash), a haircut of 4% applies.
+Under both options (i.e. lending against other securities and lending against cash), a haircut of 4% applies.

 Subject to availability, an individual counterparty may borrow up to 2.5% of the amount outstanding of a single issue (as identified by the ISIN), with a maximum of €200 million for any such issue.
 Transactions should be split into tickets with a maximum nominal size of €50 million.